-- 1 medium onion, thinly sliced
+- 1 medium onion thinly sliced

-- 1 medium green bell pepper, thinly sliced
+- 1 medium green bell pepper thinly sliced

-- 1½ tsp dried Italian seasoning, divided
+- 1 ½ teaspoon dried Italian seasoning divided

-- 1 tsp garlic salt
+- 1 teaspoon garlic salt

-- Black pepper, to taste
+- Black pepper to taste

-- ⅓ cup prepared Parmesan-Peppercorn salad dressing (See Cook's note)
+- ⅓ cup prepared Parmesan-Peppercorn salad dressing See Cook's note

-- 1 Tbsp butter, melted
+- 1 tablespoon butter melted

-- 2 Tbsp grated Parmesan cheese
+- 2 tablespoon grated Parmesan cheese

 - Preheat the oven to 425°F. Line a standard baking sheet with parchment paper or a silpat.

 - In a skillet, saute the onion and bell pepper in a couple of drizzles of olive oil.
-Season with 1 tsp of dry Italian seasoning, garlic salt and black pepper to your taste.
+Season with 1 teaspoon of dry Italian seasoning, garlic salt and black pepper to your taste.
 Saute for 3-5 minutes until softened.